marixel/jina-vault2/! chapter 7 (biotechnology).md

 	- Since RFLPs result from differences in DNA sequences, they can be passed along to offspring
 	- RFLPs that are associated with particular genes can serve as [[genetic markers]] for those genes
 	- ![[restriction-fragment-length-polymorphisms.png]]
-		- Restriction fragment length poly-morphisms are small differences in DNA sequences between individuals.
-RFLPs are detected by examining the different restriction fragments that result after exposure to the same restriction enzyme.
-When two homologous pieces of DNA have different restriction fragments after exposure to restriction enzyme, the pieces are said to be polymorphic.
+		- Restriction fragment length polymorphisms ([[RFLPs]]) are small differences in DNA sequences between individuals
+		- RFLPs are detected by examining the different restriction fragments that result after exposure to the same [[restriction enzyme]]
+		- When two homologous pieces of DNA have different restriction fragments after exposure to restriction enzyme, the pieces are said to be polymorphic.
 	- ![[single-base-pair-mutation-in-rflp-patterns.png]]
 		- A single base-pair mutation can cause a difference in RFLP patterns
 		- In the diagram to the left, DNA piece 1 has two restriction enzyme cut sites